Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 }
 10.66.50.14 - - [20/May/2021 17:12:02] "POST /webhook HTTP/1.1" 202 -
 ```

-Please reach out if you have any questions or comments.
+***
+### Summary
+Flask is pretty powerful with just a few lines of code you can have a fully functioning web server.

-**Coming Up Next:** Continue the same theme of webhook but change the python code to show the content of the log file via the same Flask web service.
+**Coming Up Next:** We will further explore ways of customising flask using template to get **Maximum Impact** with very little efforts.
+And we will continue the same theme of webhook but change the python code to show the content of the log file via the same Flask web service.

+Please reach out if you have any questions or comments.<br>
-<i class="fas fa-ghost"></i>
+<i class="fas fa-ghost fa-2x fa-spin"></i>